ianlennymatthews/Neighborhood-Service/README.md

 This application builds on the legacy project by introducing a number of improvements:

 - 🚀 Transition from `SQLite` to a more robust and scalable `MongoDB` database
-- 👍 Server and client enhancements to handle extreme bursts in concurrent requests
+- 👍 Server and client enhancements to handle extreme bursts of concurrent requests
   - Completely revamped client-side code that behaves well when positioned behind a load balancer such as `Nginx`
   - Implementation of an in-memory cache using the memory-cache node module